NicolasGensollen/nicolasgensollen.github.io/_journal_publications/2019-05-23-beyond-hosting-capacity-using-shortest-path-methods-to-minimize-upgrade-cost-pathways.md

 # Beyond Hosting Capacity: Using Shortest-Path Methods to Minimize Upgrade Cost Pathways

+*Published in IEEE Journal of Photovoltaics (Volume: 9, Issue: 4, July 2019)*

 ## Abstract

 This paper presents a graph-based forward looking algorithm applied to distribution planning in the context of distributed photovoltaic penetration.
 We study the target hosting capacity problem where the objective is to find the least-cost sequence of system upgrades to reach a predefined hosting capacity target value.
 We show that commonly used short-term cost minimization approaches often lead to suboptimal long-term solutions.
 By comparing our method against such myopic techniques on real